arjunshibu/gcmd/README.md

 # gcmd
-A command line wrapper written in Go to avoid commonly used one-liner commands.
+A command-line wrapper written in Go to avoid commonly used one-liner commands.

 Inspired by @tomnomnom 's [gf](https://github.com/tomnomnom/gf)